Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: Preliminaries

-\begin{example} The contextual family in Fig.~\ref{fig:real} consists of three tables.
-Note that local consistency holds.
-In particular, each teacher both supervises students and teaches courses, each student has a supervisor and enrols some course, and each course has students and a teacher.
-Nevertheless, global consistency does not hold.
-For this, suppose toward a contradiction that there exists a single relation that projects to the three tables in the figure.
-Let $s$ be an assignment of this relation mapping $(\texttt{Course}, \texttt{Student})$ to (CS, Alice).
-Then $s$ maps $(\texttt{Teacher},\texttt{Course})$ to (David, CS), as can be seen from the top-right table.
-Thus, $s$ maps $(\texttt{Student},\texttt{Teacher})$ to (Alice, David).
-This contradicts the fact that (Alice, David) does not appear in the top-left table. \end{example}
+\begin{example} The contextual family in Fig.~\ref{fig:intro-medical} is locally but not globally consistent (as stated in \Cref{ex:new}).
+In particular, each pair of tables agree on the projection to their common part.
+To see why global consistency does not hold, suppose toward a contradiction that there exists a single relation that projects to the three tables in the figure.
+Let $s$ be an assignment of this relation mapping $(\texttt{Patient}, \texttt{Treatment})$ to (P1, Palliative).
+Then $s$ must map $(\texttt{Diagnosis}, \texttt{Treatment})$ to (ALS, Palliative), as can be seen from the bottom-left table.
+Howe, the top-left table entails $s$ maps $(\texttt{Patient}, \texttt{Diagnosis})$ to (P2, ALS), which means that $s$ maps \texttt{Patient} to two different values, a contradiction. \end{example}